YacineQbr/Cyclistic_Bike-Share/README.md

   `7` = c(264252, 250611)
 )

-# Reshape the data to longer format
+# Reshaping the data to longer format
 ride_counts_long <- tidyr::pivot_longer(ride_counts, cols = -member_casual, names_to = "day_of_week", values_to = "ride_count")

 # Plotting the bar chart with formatted Y-axis